Mjz86/C_colon/mcc.md

  however if N is not a power of two , N must be between 1 and 64 with its bit alignment being the  prime factor of powers of 2

+note that by using qualiexpr tricks and the std bounded integral types , one can have a fundemental type that the compiler known its a violation if it goes outside of its range. these might be useful to help the compiler in optimizations of math , and maybe layout .

  1. nothing:

  overflow is a contract  violation, is a signed integral.